310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% bubble Tetora frown %}
 No… Actually, was it too much pressure for you?
 Or was all'a that help too irritating?
 Was it all just a nuisance to you?

-All of your nonstop whining and complaining —
+All of your non stop whining and complaining —

 I was hoping that was just you being embarrassed, that deep down it might've all meant somethin' to you!
 {% endbubble %}